-I was on my 3rd project at McKinsey just about a year after college.My manager was a junior EM, basically someone who is not officially a manager yet but is up for promotion soon.This project was his proving ground.
-I was naive and eager and tried my best to do a good job.
+This took place just about a year after college.
+I was on my 3rd project at McKinsey, and my manager was a junior EM.
+He wasn’t officially a manager, but he was up for promotion soon.
+Anyway, this project was his proving ground.
+I was naive and eager, so I tried my best to do a good job.
 I worked almost every weekend on this project.
-I distinctly remember once he asked me to work one weekend to summarize a mountain of research into two slides.
-I was diligent and I worked about 10 hours each day.
-I was able to do it and send them to him by Sunday night.
+I distinctly remember him asking me to work one weekend to summarize a mountain of research into two slides.
+I was diligent, and I worked about 10 hours each day.
+I was able to do it all that weekend, and sent them to him by Sunday night.

 I remember feeling relieved and accomplished that night.Well, long story short, he didn’t use those slides for four weeks.
 When the Senior Manager finally saw the slides four weeks later, they used them in the client presentation.
 And guess who got the credit for it?
 Well, it wasn’t me.
 A few months later, when the client was not happy with some part of the project, guess who received the blame?
 Well, it was not my manager.

-How did this happen, you may ask?Well, I was not in many of the senior level meetings as an Analyst, so my manager can say whatever he wanted about my performance, which included blaming me for the clients’ dissatisfaction and taking credit for my work.
-I only received an Average rating for that project, but I learned a lot about politics and what it takes to be successful.
+How did this happen, you may ask?
+I wasn’t in many of the senior level meetings as an Analyst, so my manager could say whatever he wanted about my performance.
+That included blaming me for the client’s dissatisfaction, and taking credit for my work.
+I only received an Average rating for that project, but I learned about office politics and what it takes to be successful.
 Here were my mistakes:

-- I spent 150% of my energy on doing good work and almost none on publicizing my good work to anyone but my manager.
-I could have easily done some subtle PR and copied those slides I sent to my manager also to the senior manager and partner, under the guise of getting feedback or in case they needed to use them.
-Either way, they would have known that it was I who made them oand 4 weeks earlier.
+- I spent 150% of my energy on doing good work, and almost none on publicizing my good work to anyone but my manager.
+I could have easily done some subtle PR and copied those slides to the senior manager and partner, too, under the guide of getting feedback or in case they needed to use them.
+Either way, they would have known that it was I who made them — and 4 weeks earlier, too!

-- I didn’t take any time to build relationships with the partner, senior manager, or the client and didn’t take any time building a support network at the office with other senior folks.
+- I didn’t take any time to build relationships with the partner, senior manager, or the client.
+Nor did I take any time to build a support network at the office with other senior folks.
 I followed my upbringing, kept my head down, and worked hard.
-So when the manager blamed things on me, no one could question him about it.
-They don’t have any other reference point.
+So, when the manager blamed things on me, no one could question him about it.
+They didn’t have any other reference point.

-- I also assumed that my manager would represent me fairly – a bad assumption I try not to make again.
-He was up for promotion so any blemish on his performance could affect that.
+- I also assumed that my manager would represent me fairly – a bad assumption that I try not to make again.
+He was up for promotion, so any blemish on his performance could affect that.
 He didn’t really believe in developing others, so I was a good scapegoat.
 Not all managers are like him, but they are definitely out there.

 At the end of the day, I learned a lot during my two years at McKinsey.
 Years later, the Partner on that project met up with me in San Francisco for coffee (I learned and had kept in touch with him).
-He actually apologized for that manager’s behavior and asked if I was interested in re-joining McKinsey after business school.
-I wasn’t but it was a nice gesture.
+He actually apologized for that manager’s behavior, and asked if I was interested in re-joining McKinsey after business school.
+I wasn’t, but it was a nice gesture.